You are here

 A separate rating under Table 9.5 is made for each limb.

-Difficulty must be genuine, demonstrated and obvious to an observer, it is not sufficient for the claimant to state he/she believes they experience more difficulty with grades, steps and distances than before the injury.
+Difficulty must be genuine and obvious to an observer, it is not sufficient for the claimant to state he/she believes they experience more difficulty with grades, steps and distances than before the injury.

 - Pain versus difficulty

 Table 9.5 is expressed in terms of difficulty.
 Pain and difficulty are not synonymous.
 Pain is not relevant to impairment for the purposes of assessment under the table and is catered for in the non-economic loss component.
 Pain on performance of activities such as climbing steps or grades is not an impairment nor is voluntary restriction of the use of a limb in order to avoid pain at the time or later an impairment.
+An inability to undertake a test due to pain is not to be assessed as an impairment of the limb is expressed in terms of difficulty.
+Pain and difficulty are not synonymous.
+Pain is not relevant to impairment for the purposes of assessment under the table and is catered for in the non-economic loss component.
+Pain on performance of activities such as climbing steps or grades is not an impairment nor is voluntary restriction of the use of a limb in order to avoid pain at the time or later an impairment.
 An inability to undertake an objective test by the claimant due to pain at the time or later is not to be assessed as an impairment of the limb (Comcare v Aborebieta FC961312, 3 May 1996).

-To ensure consistency and to confirm that an objective assessment has been made medical practitioners MUST qualify their assessment under Table 9.5 by providing written advice of the nature of the objective test/s used e.g. observed difficulty with stairs or difficulty assessed by occupational therapist.
+To ensure consistency and to confirm that an assessment has been made medical practitioners MUST qualify their assessment under Table 9.5 by providing written advice of the nature of the evidence used e.g. observed difficulty with stairs or difficulty assessed by occupational therapist.

 Particular care must be taken by medical practitioners using the Combined Permanent Impairment and Non Economic Loss Questionnaire.
 They should be requested to indicate in the 'comments' field the objective signs which led to their assessment.